noelboss/featherlight/README.md

 Instead of navigation buttons it will use swipe events on touch devices, assuming that one of the [supported swipe libraries](https://github.com/noelboss/featherlight/wiki/Gallery:-swipe-on-touch-devices) is also installed.

+It sets the classes `'featherlight-first-slide'` and `'featherlight-last-slide'` if the current slide is the first and/or last one.

 ## Gallery installation

 Simply include the extension CSS and JavaScript Files after the regular featherlight files like this: